FLCC Nursing Advising Guide for Transfer Students

 - To be considered for admission to the clinical portion of the program students must achieve a minimum cumulative grade point average of 2.75 with preference to (GPA) of 3.0.

-- Grade of C or higher required in each of the seven nursing prerequisite courses listed above (two attempts per course allowed) and at least a cumulative prerequisite GPA of 2.4.
+- Grade of C or higher required in each of the seven nursing prerequisite courses listed above and at least a cumulative prerequisite GPA of 2.4.

 - Ethics, with a grade of C or higher, must be completed prior to beginning the program.